luiscoco/eShop_Aspire-Tutorial-Step3_WebApp_Catalog/README.md

 ![image](https://github.com/user-attachments/assets/2da2482d-cf61-44b4-8399-24fa5b263539)

-## 12. We add the Nuget Packages in the Blazor Web Application
+## 12. We Add the Nuget Packages in the Blazor Web Application

 We add the following packages in the WebApp project